 Ideal for Bangladeshi students and other international applicants, this program provides high-quality education at a full-time competitive international tuition fee of £ 15,084 Starting each October, it is designed to equip students with essential skills for advanced study and professional growth.

 The University of Chester offers modern facilities and a supportive environment, ensuring international students receive the guidance and resources needed for success.
-With a welcoming campus community and dedicated support services, Bangladeshi students can confidently plan their study abroad journey in the United Kingdom through this program.
+With a welcoming campus community and dedicated support services, Bangladeshi students can confidently plan their study abroad journey in the UK through this program.

 Course Highlights